UAE: Cold callers worry about targets, salaries amid new regulations

 The new rule stipulates that individuals are prohibited from making marketing calls using phones registered in their names.
 All marketing calls must originate from phones registered in the name of the licenced telemarketing company.

-According to him, agencies will have to go back to traditional methods of selling.
+According to him, agencies will have to go back to traditional selling methods.
 “We will have to start visiting companies and try to convince them face to face or rely on references,” he said.
-“These are the two methods we are going to reintroduce because of the ban.
-This move is going to severely impact our revenues.
+“These are the two methods we will reintroduce because of the ban.
+This move is going to impact our revenues severely.
 Unfortunately, most banks don’t want to hear about the rule change and only want to focus on results.”

-According to Mohammed, he is most worried about not meeting targets.
+Mohammed is most worried about not meeting targets.
 “I have a target of five cards a month,” he said.
 “The pay is Dh3,000.
-For every card that is not sold, a penalty of Dh500 is cut.
+For every card that is not sold, a penalty of Dh500 is deducted.
 So if I don’t sell any cards, I will not be paid at all.”

 A gemologist by training, Mohammed was running a gemstone business in Sri Lanka when he faced some setbacks.
-“I was cheated by some people and this led to my business coming crashing down,” he said.
+“I was cheated by some people and my business came crashing down,” he said.
 “I have a wife and daughter to support.
-So when I got the offer for this job, I decided to take it so that I could pay off my debts and feed my family.”
+So when I got this job offer, I decided to take it so that I could pay off my debts and feed my family.”

-Another cold calling agent Judy (name changed to protect identity) said she often faced issues of abuse.
-The Syrian expat has been doing marketing calls for a financial training center and is often met with curse words.
+Another cold calling agent, Judy (name changed to protect identity), said she often faced issues of abuse.
+The Syrian expat has been making marketing calls for a financial training centre and is often met with expletive words.

-“I always keep my calls during the timing stipulated by the government,” she said.
+“I call people during the timing stipulated by the government,” she said.
 “A lot of people don’t pick up.
-Some cut the call as soon as I start speaking.
-Select few are interested.
+Some cut the call as soon as I started speaking; very few were interested.
 Some even try to flirt with me or make unwanted advances.
 These are situations that my male colleagues don’t face.”

 ALSO READ: